alexanderlavrushko/BLE-HUD-navigation-ESP32/README.md

-# BLE-HUD-navigation-ESP32
+# Bluetooth Low Energy head-up display

 https://www.facebook.com/story.php?story_fbid=10156820199717852&id=92684932851

 ![Prototype](/images/IMG_BLE_HUD.png)

-Bluetooth Low Energy head-up display

 ## How it works
 The application on the phone sends instructions to ESP32 using Bluetooth Low Energy:
 * The phone acts as BLE Central (also called Master, Client)
 * ESP32 acts as BLE Peripheral (also called Slave, Server)

+### Supported modules
+* ESP32 with external OLED display 128x128 (enabled by-default), [how to connect](https://github.com/alexanderlavrushko/BLE-HUD-navigation-ESP32#display-oled-128x128)
+* ESP32 TTGO T-Display with embedded TFT 135x240, [how to enable](https://github.com/alexanderlavrushko/BLE-HUD-navigation-ESP32#ttgo-t-display)

-### Compatible applications
+### Application iOS
 Currently the only compatible application is available on iOS: [GPS Navigation by Tripomatic](https://apps.apple.com/app/gps-navigation-maps/id1206711655).

 To enable BLE HUD in the app (it's an unofficial prototype feature):